anric-n/wxdu-censor/selfassess.md

 6. Design choices are explicitly justified in videos or documentation

+7. Evaluation metrics directly measure the stated project objectives

-7. None of the major components awarded rubric item credit in the machine learning category are superfluous to the larger goals of the project (no unrelated "point collecting")
+8. None of the major components awarded rubric item credit in the machine learning category are superfluous to the larger goals of the project (no unrelated "point collecting")

-8. Clean codebase with readable code and no extraneous, stale, or unused files
+9. Clean codebase with readable code and no extraneous, stale, or unused files